-Masseria is a word of Celtic origin deriving from Mas (country) and Er (house) which indicates a rural establishment dedicated to sheep herding and agriculture.
-They were large country houses, often built with white lime, and were the center of rural communities where life was marked by the rhythms of the land.
-A fertile land that gave life to large expanses of olive groves, to delicate blooms of almond trees and endless orchards and gardens of those colourful fruits and vegetables that make the Salento countryside unique.
+The Masseria of Salento are large country houses, often painted with white lime, which were the heart of rural communities where life was marked by the rhythms of the earth and by a fertile land that has given life to large expanses of olive trees, to groves of almonds and their delicate blooms, and to endless orchards and gardens of colourful fruit and vegetables that make the Salento countryside unique.

 Dating back to the 15th Century, the historic core of Masseria Fontanelle was for centuries a convent.
 Its name derives from the surrounding land which was referred to as the “9 Fountains”.

 In 1600 the masseria, while owned by the monastery of the Benedictine nuns of Ugento and under the abbess of Donna Maria Crocefissa Gaballo, a local gentlewoman, became a home for local farmers.
 In 1762, under the abbess of Donna Maria Filippa Dias del Gado, the work of shrub and stone removal for land remediation of the area began.
 Subsequently, with the dissolution of the monastery, the assets were acquired by Donna Caterina Sensio and then passed on to the Colosso family through inheritance.

 Since 2008 Ugento has been recognized as a City of Art by the Puglia Region, while the “Litorale di Ugento” Regional Nature Park is considered a Site of Community Importance of the European Union Natura 2000 Network, awards that are testimony to the care given to the protection and enhancement of the territory and its natural, historical, and artistic heritage.